tarantool/doc/sphinx/reference/reference_lua/socket.rst

         Reading goes on until ``limit`` bytes have been read, or a delimiter has been read, or a timeout has expired.

-        :param integer    limit: maximum number of bytes to read for example 50 means "stop after 50 bytes"
+        :param integer    limit: maximum number of bytes to read, for example 50 means "stop after 50 bytes"
         :param string delimiter: separator for example
                                  '?' means "stop after a question mark"